List of state highways in Tamil Nadu

-State Highways in India are stretches with heavy traffic intensity of more than 10,000 Passenger Car Units (PCUs) but less than 30,000 PCUs which connects district headquarters, important towns and the National Highways in the state and neighboring states.
-The Construction & Maintenance wing of the Highways Department manages construction and maintenance of all the State Highways (SH), major district roads (MDR), and other district roads (ODR).
+State highways in India are stretches with heavy traffic intensity of more than 10,000 passenger car units (PCUs) but less than 30,000 PCUs which connect district headquarters, important towns and the National Highways in the state and neighboring states.
+The Construction & Maintenance wing of the Highways Department manages construction and maintenance of all the state highways (SH), major district roads (MDR), and other district roads (ODR).
 The Tamil Nadu State Highways Network has eight circles: Chennai, Villupuram, Madurai, Salem, Tiruchirappalli, Coimbatore, Tiruppur and Tirunelveli.

 The state has a total of 286 state highways, 161 state highways urban (SH-U) stretches and 905 major district roads (MDRs), apart from other district roads (ODRs).

 List of state highways

 This is a list of state highways in Tamil Nadu (as of March 2019).